6 min read

 What comes after the big change when no one’s watching

-I had another post all ready to go, something deeper that’s been sitting on my chest for a while.
-And you’ll still get that.
-But first, this.
+I had a different post all ready to go this week, something deeper that’s been sitting on my chest for a while.
+You’ll still get that, but first, this.
 Because I can’t not acknowledge what just happened.

 Yesterday morning, a rocket full of celebrities took a ride to the edge of space and floated for five minutes.
 Katy Perry held a daisy like she was posing for a perfume ad.
 And now they’re calling themselves astronauts.